leogdion/PackageListValidator/README.md

 Once the url is determined, the application downloads the `Package.swift` file.
 Once the file is downloaded to a tempoary directory, the application runs `swift pacakge dump-package` to get the structure of the Swift package.

+A simplified `Codable` version of the JSON dumped is decoded from standard output.
+If the dump reveals there is at least one valid product, then the package is valid.

 ### Code Documentation

 [Documentation Here](/Documentation/Reference/README.md)